awsdocs/aws-net-developer-guide/doc_source/ReceiveMessage.md

 # Receiving a Message from an Amazon SQS Queue<a name="ReceiveMessage"></a>

+The following content is for version 3 of the AWS SDK for \.NET\.
+For Amazon SQS content related to version 3\.5 and later of the SDK, see [the latest developer guide](https://docs.aws.amazon.com/sdk-for-net/latest/developer-guide/ReceiveMessage.html)\.

+## V3 content<a name="w8aac15c35c29b5b1"></a>

 You can use the AWS SDK for \.NET to receive messages from an Amazon SQS queue\.

 **To receive a message from an Amazon SQS queue**